DiffGAN: A Test Generation Approach for Differential Testing of Deep Neural Networks for Image Analysis: Approach: Reformulation as an NSGA-II Search Problem

 \paragraph{\textbf{Diversity-based Fitness Function}}

 Given a latent vector, this fitness function computes the contribution of the corresponding GAN-generated image to the diversity of the collected triggering inputs during the search process.
-To do so, the diversity-based fitness function computes the minimum cosine distance score between the pixel values of this generated image and those of the set of collected triggering inputs during the search.
+To achieve this, the diversity-based fitness function calculates the minimum cosine distance score between the pixel values of the generated image and those of the set of collected triggering inputs during the search.

 To reduce the computational complexity of comparing each generated image against all collected triggering inputs at each iteration of the search process, we approximate such distance by applying a clustering algorithm to group similar inputs.
 Then, we only return the minimum cosine distance between the generated image and the representative triggering inputs for all clusters.
-Preliminary experiments confirmed that, despite the cost of clustering, significant time could be saved in computing similarity new images, thus leading to generating more triggering inputs.
+Preliminary experiments confirmed that, despite the cost of clustering, significant time could be saved in computing similarity scores of new images, thereby leading to the generation of more triggering inputs.
 More specifically, at each iteration of the search process, we apply the HDBSCAN~\cite{mcinnes2017hdbscan} clustering algorithm on the set of the collected triggering input images to group similar inputs in one cluster.
 We select HDBSCAN for its ability to identify clusters of varying densities without requiring the prior specification of the number of clusters.
 This adaptability makes HDBSCAN particularly suited in our context.

 Prior to clustering, we implement UMAP for dimensionality reduction, which assists in forming more distinct clusters~\cite{allaoui2020considerably,Aghababaeyan2024} at a lower cost.
-Subsequently, within each cluster, we identify the representative input---specifically, the input that has the maximum probability of association with its corresponding cluster\footnote{ \url{https://hdbscan.readthedocs.io/en/latest/soft_clustering_explanation.html}}.
+Subsequently, within each cluster, we identify the representative input---specifically, the input that has the maximum probability of association with its corresponding cluster\footnote{ HDBSCAN Documentation—retrieved October 5, 2024, from \url{https://hdbscan.readthedocs.io/en/latest/soft_clustering_explanation.html}}.
 The fitness function then calculates the diversity of the GAN-generated image by measuring the cosine distances between this image and the representatives of all clusters.
 Finally, the diversity-based fitness function returns the minimum of these cosine distances to quantify the diversity contribution of the image, as illustrated in Equation~\ref{Eq:Diversity_fitness}:

 where $z$ is the latent vector, $image_z$ is the generated image by GAN given $z$, $image_i$ is the representative image of the $i^{th}$ cluster formed by HDBSCAN, and $m$ is the total number of clusters.